useblocks/sphinx-needs/docs/roles.rst

       But no way to get :need:`my_car_1.awesome_3` realised.

-   Reference to an inline need from outside need scope: :need:`my_car_1.2`.
+   Reference to a part of a need from outside need scope: :need:`my_car_1.2`.

 **Result**